Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Analysis of Impedance Mismatch on Calibration

-where $l$ and $\gamma$ are the length and propagation constant of the step-line.
+where $l$ and $\gamma$ are the length and propagation constant of the stepped line.
 The term $\Gamma_{nm}$ is the reflection coefficient of the impedance transition from $Z_{n}$ to $Z_{m}$, which is given by

-Similarly to the one-port case, we can calculate the sensitivity of the calibrated step-line by inserting (\ref{eq:2.15}) into (\ref{eq:2.9}) and computing the derivatives with respect to $\widetilde{\Gamma}$ and evaluating (\ref{eq:2.13}).
+Similar to the one-port case, we can calculate the sensitivity of the calibrated stepped impedance line by inserting \eqref{eq:2.14} into \eqref{eq:2.8}, computing the derivatives with respect to $\widetilde{\Gamma}$, and evaluating \eqref{eq:2.12}.
 The expressions for the derivatives are lengthy and are not presented here.
-However, they were assessed using the Python symbolic library SymPy \cite{Meurer2017}.
-The sensitivities of $|\widehat{S}_{11}|$ and $|\widehat{S}_{21}|$ are shown in Fig. \ref{fig:2.2}.
-From the figure, we see that $|\widehat{S}_{21}|$ is not sensitive to impedance variation when the step-line is matched, regardless of the electrical length.
-Due to this reason, we cannot use the line standards used in the calibration as verification standards to identify impedance errors.
+However, they were assessed using the Python symbolic package \textit{SymPy} \cite{Meurer2017}.
+The sensitivities of $|\widehat{S}_{11}|$ and $|\widehat{S}_{21}|$ are shown in Fig.~\ref{fig:2.3}.
+From the figure, we see that $|\widehat{S}_{21}|$ is not sensitive to impedance variation when the stepped impedance is matched, regardless of the electrical length.
+This is equivalent to a line standard without any discontinuity.
+Due to this reason, we cannot use the line standards used in the calibration as verification standards to identify impedance errors, as they have the same impedance as the reference impedance.
 Generally, the sensitivity of $|\widehat{S}_{11}|$ and $|\widehat{S}_{21}|$ varies as a function of electrical length and equals zero at an integer multiple of half-wavelength.
-Therefore, using a single step-line cannot cover all frequencies.
+Therefore, using a single stepped impedance line cannot cover all frequencies.

-The frequency limitation that we observe in the sensitivity graph in Fig. \ref{fig:2.3} is similar to the frequency limitation of the TRL calibration.
-Therefore, we can cover a wide range of frequencies using multiple step-line standards of different lengths.
-To combine the result of every step-line, we propose a second mTRL calibration using the step-lines as the standards.
-In an ideal case, the error boxes between the reference mTRL calibration and the step-line calibration should correspond to the impedance transformation from the mTRL reference impedance to the step-line impedance.
-In Section \ref{sec:3}, we elaborate on extracting the reflection coefficient of the impedance transition from non-ideal measurements.
-Section \ref{sec:4} highlights how to use the obtained results as a verification metric.
+The frequency limitation that we observe in the sensitivity graph shown in Fig.~\ref{fig:2.3} is similar to the frequency limitation of the TRL calibration.
+Therefore, we can cover a wide range of frequencies by using multiple stepped impedance standards of different lengths.
+To combine the results of every stepped impedance standard, we propose a second multiline TRL calibration that uses the stepped impedance lines as standards.
+The error boxes between the reference multiline TRL calibration and the stepped impedance calibration correspond to the impedance transformation.